nitrogen/nitrogen/rel/overlay/win/README.md

 lot of tinkering with things to build with a new release of Erlang.

 **Note 3:** Throughout this readme, we recommend installing to `c:\erl5.9` for the sake of simplicity.
-It's not critical that you use this directory, but it should go without saying, if you choose to install into another directory, make sure you reference that directory everywhere.
+It's not critical that you use this directory, but -- and it should go without saying -- if you choose to install into another directory, make sure you reference that directory everywhere.
 The only **strong** recommendation we make is to avoid paths with spaces in them (ie `c:\program files\erl5.9`).
 Msysgit has a bit of a history of not playing nice with paths with spaces in them